 Consensus here means 4 or more of 5 engines agreeing on which brand should be the #1 recommendation for a given query.

-The strong consensus rate went up 5 points in Wave 2, then dropped back down to its Wave 1 level.
-The pairwise overlap floor (the lowest agreement between any two engines) followed the same pattern: 58%, 63%, 58%.
+The strong consensus rate went up 5 points in Wave 2, then dropped back to its Wave 1 level.
+The pairwise overlap floor (the lowest agreement between any two engines) followed the same reversion: 58%, 63%, 58%.
 The engines are not converging on shared recommendations.
 They are oscillating.
+This is the single most important methodology finding from our March dataset: single-wave measurements are unreliable because the landscape shifts week to week.

-The ActiveCampaign Disappearance: From Cited to Invisible in One Week
+The ActiveCampaign Disappearance: Cited to Invisible in One Week

 The most dramatic example of nondeterminism in our dataset involves ActiveCampaign, a midmarket email marketing platform with over 185,000 customers.